-Role Name Name Description Mult Туре Remarks Class S100_FC_FeatureAssociation a feature association describes the relationship between two feature types.
-A feature association is bidirectional and has a separate role for each direction. - - Role role the role of the association 02 S100_FC_Role Role superType Indicates the feature association from which an feature association is derived.
-The sub type will inherit all properties from its super type: name, definition and code will usually be overridden by the sub type, although new properties may be added to the sub type.
-01 S100_FC_FeatureAssociation Role subType Indicates the feature associations which are derived from a feature association.
+Role Name Name Description Mult Туре Remarks Class S100_FC_FeatureAssociation A feature association describes the relationship between two feature types A feature association is bidirectional and has a separate role for each direction - - Role role The role of the association 02 S100_FC_Role Role superType Indicates the feature association from which a feature association is derived.
+The sub-type will inherit all properties from its super-type: Name, definition and code will usually be overridden by the sub-type, although new properties may be added to the sub-type 01 S100_FC_FeatureAssociation Role subType Indicates the feature associations which are derived from a feature association.
 0 S100_FC_FeatureAssociation